Network Vulnerability Assessment Process

-A Network Vulnerability Assessment is a great way to check the security of a network and determine its susceptibility to hackers.
-This is accomplished using a specialized scanning and assessment process to identify common threats such as:
+A Network Vulnerability Assessment is a great way to determine a network’s susceptibility to hacking.
+This is accomplished through a specialized scanning and assessment process that is designed to identify common threats, such as:

-Company servers contain a wealth of valuable and sensitive information, and hackers are relentless to steal that data.
-This service will help ensure you’re not leaving the proverbial key under the mat or the window unlocked!
+Company servers contain a wealth of valuable and sensitive information, and hackers know how to access and steal that data.
+Our network vulnerability management service will help ensure that your network is (and remains) secure.

 Tanner’s Network Vulnerability Assessment Process

-After performing a detailed assessment of the organization’s servers and systems, Tanner will deliver a report containing the following information:
+After performing a detailed assessment of your organization’s servers and IT systems, Tanner will deliver a detailed report containing all of the following information:

-• Number and severity of the discovered vulnerabilities on the network
+- Number of the discovered vulnerabilities on the network

-• Prioritized action plan to fix the identified vulnerabilities and increase the security of the network
+- Prioritized action plan to fix the identified vulnerabilities

-Additionally, you will be given direct access to an experienced Information Security Analyst who can answer any questions about your report, the discovered vulnerabilities or recommended action plan items.
+Additionally, you have direct access to an experienced Information Security Analyst who can answer any questions you may have about your report, the discovered vulnerabilities, or recommended actions.